RedTurtle/rt.lastmodifier/README.rst

 After that, install the "rt.lastmodifier" add-on product.

 ..
 Note::
-    Installation will trigger the new index creation and population.
+    Installation will trigger an index creation and population.
 This can require some times on huge sites.

 Compatibility